structureddynamics/OSF-Datasets-Management-Tool/README.md

 *   `missingVocabulary`

     > Folder where the missing vocabulary properties and classes are logged.
-    > When you index new datasets into a structWSF instance, it doesn't mean
+    > When you index new datasets into a OSF Web Services instance, it doesn't mean
     > that all the properties and classes that you are using in that dataset
-    > are currently defined in the structWSF instance where you are indexed
+    > are currently defined in the OSF Web Services instance where you are indexed
     > them.
 Even if they are not defined, they will get indexed.
 However
     > what is put into this folder are files where you will be able to see
     > which property, or which class, that needs to be added to the ontologies.